DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/papyrus/_docs/known scripts.md

 # Known scripts

-A <dfn>known script</dfn> is a Papyrus script (i.e. class) that we know either exists or should exist, either because we found PEX files which define the script, or because any form's VMAD contains a BoundScript using the script's name.
-A script ceases to be "known" when all PEX files defining it are deleted and when no forms have it attached.
+A <dfn>known script</dfn> is a Papyrus script (i.e. class) that we know either exists or should exist, either because we found PEX files which define the script, because we found PEX files which specify the script's name as a superclass, or because any form's VMAD contains a BoundScript using the script's name.

+A script ceases to be "known" when all PEX files defining it are deleted, when no other known scripts potentially (see below) subclass it, and when no forms have it attached.

 We try to keep track of every known script's inheritance hierarchy, and we try to update the set of known scripts (and data about each known script) as loose PEX files change out from under us.
 To those ends: